pagkly/Zed/Investopedia4/Inside Forward Price-To-Earnings (Forward P_E Metric).md

 Analysts like to think of the P/E ratio as a price tag on earnings.
 It is used to calculate a [[relative value]](https://www.investopedia.com/terms/r/relative-value.asp) based on a company's level of earnings.
 In theory, $1 of earnings at company A is worth the same as $1 of earnings at company B. If this is the case, both companies should also be trading at the same price, but this is rarely the case.

 If company A is trading for $5, and company B is trading for $10, this implies that the market values company B's earnings more.
 There can be various interpretations as to why company B is valued more.
 It could mean that company B's earnings are overvalued.
-It could also mean that company B deserves a premium on the value of its earnings due to superior management and a better [[business model]](https://www.investopedia.com/terms/b/businessmodel.asp).
+It could also mean that company B deserves a [[Premium|premium]] on the value of its earnings due to superior management and a better [[business model]](https://www.investopedia.com/terms/b/businessmodel.asp).

 When calculating the [[trailing P/E ratio]](https://www.investopedia.com/terms/t/trailingpe.asp), analysts compare today's price against earnings for the last 12 months, or the last [[fiscal year]](https://www.investopedia.com/terms/f/fiscalyear.asp).
 However, both are based on [[historical prices]](https://www.investopedia.com/ask/answers/03/103103.asp).
-Analysts use earnings estimates to determine what the relative value of the company will be at a future level of earnings.
+Analysts use earnings estimates to determine what the relative value of the company [[Will|will]] be at a future level of earnings.
 The forward P/E estimates the relative value of the earnings.

 For example, if the [[current price]](https://www.investopedia.com/terms/c/currentprice.asp) of company B is $10, and earnings are estimated to double next year to $2, the forward P/E ratio is 5x, or half the value of the company when it made $1 in earnings.
 If the forward P/E ratio is lower than the current P/E ratio, this implies that analysts are expecting earnings to increase.
 If the forward P/E is higher than the current P/E ratio, analysts expect a decrease in earnings.